snipeso/preprocessing/docs/index.md

 #### rsCh()
 Same as above, only it deselects channels to remove.
 This is in case you make a mistake and indicated the wrong channel index.

+<p>&nbsp;</p>

+# 3. Run ICA
+This script calculates the independent components using the "runica" function of EEGLAB.
+You don't have to do anything but run it, preferably overnight, since if you have a lot of data this can be slow.
+If you don't use the Huber high-density EEG setup, you might want to change the "VeryBadChannels" variable to indicate any channels you don't wish to include in the average referencing (like chin or EKG).

+### Procedure

+1. Removes manually identified bad channels + additional channels specified at the beginning of the script
+2. Rereferences the EEG to the average
+3. Gets ICA components (slooowly)
+4. Saves a new EEG set file with all this information